RCUTANF/teamhunter/README.md

 In the details screen, you can review all advancement hints and their details, even when the sidebar is hidden, and even after you’ve already completed those advancements.
 ## Player Radar
+- Press `F8` to configure the radar settings.

 ## Match Control